 smtc4list, smtc5list

 Measurement timing configuration list for NTN deployments.
 The offset of each SSB-MTC4 in smtc4list and SSB-MTC5 in smtc5list is based on the assumption that the gNB-UE propagation delay difference between the serving cell and neighbour cells equals to 0 ms, and UE can adjust the actual offset based on the actual propagation delay difference.
 For a UE that supports less SMTCs than what is included in smtc4list and smtc5list, it is up to the UE to select which SMTCs to consider.
-The total number of configurable SMTCs across smtc4list and smtc5list is 6.
-The total number of different SMTC periodicities across smtc, smct4list, and smtc5list is 2.
-If an entry in smtc5list is present but the pci-List, periodicity and/or offset fields are absent, the UE applies the value of the corresponding field from the entry at the same position in smtc4list, if present.
+The network only includes SMTC offsets in smtc5list for (quasi-)Earth fixed cells.
+The total number of configurable SMTC offsets across smtc4list and smtc5list is 6.
+The total number of different SMTC periodicities across smtc and smtc5list is 2.
+For each SMTC in smtc5list intending to reuse the configuration from smtc4list, an entry is present in smtc5list but the pci-List, periodicity and/or offset fields can be absent, and for the absent field the UE applies the value of the corresponding field from the entry at the same position in smtc4list.

 [Comments]: